 Load speed frustrates me a lot sometimes.
 And I hate when I cannot use a marketplace on my phone.

 Excellent, these two should be taken into account by a digital marketing agency that is working with marketplaces.
 It is crucial to optimize the load speed of the website and I should not explain why.
-Approximately 79% of users will never come back to your platform if they were not satisfied with your website’s performance and about of 44% of them will never recommend your marketplace to their friends.
+Approximately 79% of users will never come back to your platform if they were not satisfied with your website’s performance and about 44% of them will never recommend your marketplace to their friends.

 Sounds convincing.
 Is there anything else that can make the website look more attractive in the eyes of users and search engines?

-I’d like to add couple of words about implementation of internal search and pagination.
+I’d like to add a couple of words about the implementation of internal search and pagination.
 Even though your website is already using filters, it may be easier and more convenient for users to search for what they are looking for manually.
 Building this function enables to include some widely-used keyword search misspellings or predictive searches, refine product/service categories and titles.

-In turn, pagination allows to show content in smaller sections and make the relationship between pages clear to search engines.
+In turn, pagination allows to show content in smaller sections and makes the relationship between pages clear to search engines.
 You may have heard that infinite scrolling will have an effect on usability, and it is true.
 But it won’t ensure high SERPs for your website.
-You can also opt for “Load more” button.
-It provides for a better user experience, but I’m pretty sure that it won’t be possible to show all the products and services on one page without clicking to the next page anyway.
+You can also opt for the “Load more” button.
+It provides for a better user experience, but I’m pretty sure that it won’t be possible to show all the products and services on one page without clicking on the next page anyway.
 You can try to apply the mixed method – pagination + “load more” button.
-Then you can gain two-folded advantage which is higher rankings and enhanced usability.
+Then you can gain a two-folded advantage which is higher rankings and enhanced usability.

-Seems like a a lot of work!
+Seems like a lot of work!

 It actually is, and the bad news is that it’s not all of it.

-Are we done with SEO part?
+Are we done with the SEO part?

 Not yet.
-There are still couple of factors left out, for example, metadata and snippets.
+There are still a couple of factors left out, for example, metadata and snippets.
 Google relies on meta titles and description tags when generating search results, so they obviously have to be original, unique, catchy, featuring keywords and call-to-actions.
 You never get a second chance to make the first impression, that’s why spend some time creating the type of metadata that will help you grab user attention and make them use the marketplace you are promoting.

 Why do we need rich snippets?
-Since Google provides user-oriented approach (you remember this, right?), rich snippets will satisfy those requirements.
+Since Google provides a user-oriented approach (you remember this, right?), rich snippets will satisfy those requirements.
 Rich snippets allow users to learn more about your services and products and make a decision whether this search result is worth checking before they actually click on it.
-The type of information you want your users to view depends on you: snippets can include price, availability, even some images and reviews.
+The type of information you want your users to view depends on you: snippets can include price, availability, even some images, and reviews.

 Do whatever it takes to satisfy users and Google will return the favor.

 You are absolutely right.
 The next thing to do in order to improve user experience is to keep pages with out-of-stock products or unavailable services live.
-If you expect that particular product or service will available soon, then let your users know about it and suggest to view the list of similar offerings.
+If you expect that particular product or service will available soon, then let your users know about it and suggest viewing the list of similar offerings.

 If the product or service page was deleted as the marketplace had stopped the supply, users will get a 404 error page.
-We’ve all encountered them and they are really frustrating aren’t they?
-In this case I recommend to create custom 404 pages with funny pictures and amusing content, where users, for example, can play a simple game or watch a video before they click on a link to the previously viewed or home page.
+We’ve all encountered them and they are really frustrating, aren’t they?
+In this case, I recommend to create custom 404 pages with funny pictures and amusing content, where users, for example, can play a simple game or watch a video before they click on a link to the previously viewed or home page.
 Think creative.

 And the last but not least – security issues.
 If the marketplace still uses HTTP, then it is high time to switch to HTTPS.
 Nowadays security is crucial like never before.
-User passwords, emails, home addresses, credit card and other personal information have to be safe.
+User passwords, emails, home addresses, credit cards, and other personal information have to be safe.
 Moreover, there is another reason to add SSL as soon as possible Google treats it as a ranking factor.